gasnew/cedar/README.md

 Cedar is completely free and open source--you can use my app and my code in pretty much any way you want.
 I made it this way by design because I want Cedar to be available to anyone with a computer and an internet connection.
-This is why I have a [Patreon](https://www.patreon.com/garrettnewman).
+This is why I have a [Patreon](https://www.patreon.com/garrettnewman) (temporarily disabled).
 It allows me to realize my vision for the project without putting the app behind a paywall or subscription or flooding it with ads.
 In other words, musicians are enabled to work with Cedar creatively, and I am incentivized to create a valuable product.